Tw0side/OOPS-S3-CSE-AND-CYBER---KTU/README.md

      sudo chmod -R 777 OOPS-S3-CSE-AND-CYBER---KTU

- 3]if the folder still chows the lock symbol..you mughtneed root access do the following
+ 3]if the folder still shows the lock symbol..you mughtneed root access do the following

      sudo su